kmarianski/maths_gwas/README.md

 ## Prerequisites

-Before running SEQpower, ensure you have the following installed:
+Before running EasyQC, ensure you have the following installed:
 - [Singularity](https://sylabs.io/singularity/)
 - SLURM (for job scheduling on HPC systems)